What is Schedule SE?

 You can deduct 50% of self-employment tax, because the IRS considers the employer portion of the self-employment tax to be a deductible expense.

-Regardless of whether you’re itemizing your deductions or taking the standard deduction, you can claim the deductions you calculated above (on line 6 of Short Schedule SE or Line 13 of Long Schedule SE) on line 27 of Form 1040.
+Regardless of whether you’re itemizing your deductions or taking the standard deduction, you can claim the deductions you calculated above on line 12a of Form 1040.

 What if I run multiple businesses?